'Objet Mathématique' 1958

 In Brussels, Philips wants to show off its newest developments in a specially designed building.
 The design by Le Corbusier makes a lasting impression.
 The basic idea is that of a stomach: you enter on one side, after the show you exit on the other.

 Le Corbusier still sees a problem just before the new Pavilion is to be inaugurated.
 He finds the difference between entrance and exit too unclear.
-The solution he comes up with is the 'Objet Mathématique' that is placed at the entrance.
+The solution he comes up with is the 'Objet Mathématique'.
+This object, designed within a short time by either him or by Xenakis, is placed at the entrance.
 The Philips Pavilion is demolished after the World Fair.
 The 'Objet Mathématique', the only part that remains, is kept in storage with Philips Lighting at Eindhoven for many years.
 In 1998 'Centrum Kunstlicht in de Kunst' (Center for Artificial Light in Art) loans the object to TU/e, and in 2011 it is finally donated to the university.

 Links Le Corbusier:

-For further information on the object go to
+For further information about this sculpture go to: